www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/webhooks/_job_deleted.md

 ## Job deleted

 This web hook only fires when jobs are deleted from the Greenhouse system.
-This only happens when a job is closed, and then the "Delete" button is clicked from the Job Dashboard.
+This only happens when a job is closed and then the "Delete" button is clicked from the Job Dashboard.

 ```json
 {